 Until Pakistan’s fiscal space is expanded to allow full implementation of the EPHS, the National Advisory Committee endorsed a more limited national package of 88 high-impact interventions, at per capita cost of $12.98.
 The package is estimated to avert 40 million DALYs in five years, and is being used as a model for provincial adaptation and implementation.
-Four district-level provincial packages have been developed, which allowed provinces to further prioritise and adjust costs to consider local prices and capacity.
+A number of district-level provincial packages have been developed, which allowed provinces to adjust costs to consider local prices and capacity.
 The implementation cost per capita of the four provincial packages range from US$13.5 in Punjab to $21.5 in Balochistan.

 Following a number of deliberative processes, Pakistan is implementing the first phase of the UHC EPHS, focusing initially on 12 districts.
 The second phase is planned to start in January 2023, and will cover up to 40 districts.
 Read more about Pakistan’s EPHS here.